 Rotator Cuff Injury

-Other causes of shoulder pain include referred pain from a pinched nerve in the neck, frozen shoulder, or instability in the joint.
-Frozen shoulder is another name for “adhesive capsuilitis”, which is an inflammatory condition causing a stiffening of the shoulder, pain, and loss of motion.
-How frozen shoulder exactly begins is still a bit of a mystery, however, it typically occurs after a trauma or repetitive injury to the shoulder.
-Women in the pre and post–menopausal age range are more likely to experience frozen shoulder, however men can also experience it.
+A frozen shoulder is another name for “adhesive capsuilitis.”
+This is an inflammatory condition causing a stiffening of the shoulder, pain, and loss of motion.
+How frozen shoulder exactly begins is still a bit of a mystery.
+However, it typically occurs after a trauma or repetitive injury to the shoulder.
+Women in the pre and post–menopausal age range are more likely to experience frozen shoulder, but men can also experience it.

 With frozen shoulder, the thick capsule of tissue that surrounds the shoulder joint begins to experience chronic inflammation.
-The body begins a cycle of inflammation and scarring that causes the capsule around the shoulder joint to contract and become limited in its flexibility.
-This causes very painful range of motion in the shoulder when trying to move the arm.
+The body begins a cycle of inflammation and scarring.
+This causes the capsule around the shoulder joint to contract and become limited in its flexibility.
+Patients with a frozen shoulder will experience very painful range of motion in the shoulder when trying to move the arm.

-At the beginning of frozen shoulder it is very painful and range of motion becomes limited.
-This can be around 4–8 weeks in duration.
+At the onset, it is very painful and range of motion becomes limited.
+This can last around 4–8 weeks.
 After that, motion is very limited in the shoulder, but often not as painful.
 Depending on the severity of the condition, it can take sometimes up to a year to resolve and improve range of motion.

 Shoulder dislocations typically occur from falling onto an outstretched arm or a direct blow to the shoulder when falling on it.
 Dislocations are managed medically to relocate the head of the humerus bone.
 Depending on the severity of the dislocation, your physician will typically prescribe physical therapy to help stabilize the shoulder joint and protect it during a recovery phase.